microsoft/ComplianceCxE/docs/notes/mig/ri.md

-# Deep Dive into the Recoverable Items Folder
+# Deep Dive into the Exchange Recoverable Items Folder

 Exchange is frequently a common target for retention policies, eDiscovery holds, litigation holds, etc.  But how does a hold or retention affect the content within a mailbox?
 This is what we hope to clarify with this article.